 shown.
 Don’t select any products from the list to indicate that no specific product is required, only a known user.

-Create the ‘gold’ page like the ‘bronze’ page, but after selecting the ‘Locked’ checkbox,
+Create the ‘chatbot’ page like the ‘welcome’ page above, but after selecting the ‘Locked’ checkbox,

-also select the ‘Silver level’ product in the select box that is shown.
+also select the ‘ChatBot’ product in the select box that is shown.
 This limits page access to only

 Add the ‘Add to Cart’ link.

-We’ll need three users to try out each of the three levels.
+We’ll need two users to try out each of the three levels.
 To do this, we’ll need

 For instance, if my Gmail address is [email protected], then sending emails to the following